Zionme/alx-higher_level_programming/0x05-python-exceptions/README.md

-a function that divides element by element 2 lists.
+a function that raises a type exception.